ShamylZakariya/Squizit/Squizit/Notes.md

 #FIXME

-	You can still draw on the last drawing of the match when the match is over and the final drawing is presented!

 	GalleryDetailViewController::updateItemSize
 		The viewController's topLayoutGuide.length is zero, so I'm manually setting a fudge factor of 44 to accommodate the navbar height so UICollectionViewFlowLayout doesn't complain about inadequate room to layout cells.